Learning to traverse convective flows at moderate to high Rayleigh numbers: Ablation study on the observation state space

-To demonstrate algorithmic stability and confirm that the performance variations observed in the ablation study are not artefacts of insufficient training time, we present sample learning curves in figure~\ref{fig:learning_curves_ra1e8} ($Ra = 10^8$) and figure~\ref{fig:learning_curves_ra1e10} ($Ra = 10^{10}$).
+To assess algorithmic stability and verify that the performance variations observed in the ablation study are not artefacts of insufficient training time, we present sample learning curves in figure~\ref{fig:learning_curves_ra1e8} (\(Ra=10^8\)) and figure~\ref{fig:learning_curves_ra1e10} (\(Ra=10^{10}\)).
 These curves show the evolution of the averaged cumulative reward during training.
-For observation sets that provide sufficient physical context (e.g. configurations incorporating both spatial coordinates and local fluid gradients), the reward rises rapidly and converges to a stable and high-value plateau within approximately $1 \times 10^5$ training steps.
-By contrast, policies restricted to deficient observation sets (e.g. pure local velocity) exhibit reward curves that remain at low values and fluctuate strongly, showing no clear evidence of convergence.
-Since all agents were trained for a total of $1 \times 10^6$ training steps, these curves confirm that the training duration was more than sufficient.
-The inability of restricted agents to achieve high rewards therefore arises from the absence of essential physical information for navigating the spatiotemporally chaotic flow, rather than from premature termination of training.
+For observation sets that provide sufficient physical context, for example configurations incorporating both spatial coordinates and local fluid gradients, the reward rises rapidly and reaches a stable high-value plateau within approximately \(1\times 10^5\) training steps.
+By contrast, policies restricted to less informative observation sets, for example those using only local velocity, exhibit reward curves that remain at low values and fluctuate strongly, with no clear sign of convergence.
+Since all agents were trained for a total of \(1\times 10^6\) training steps, these curves indicate that the training duration was sufficient for the cases considered.
+The inability of the restricted agents to achieve high rewards therefore appears to arise from the absence of key physical information for navigating the spatiotemporally chaotic flow, rather than from premature termination of training.

 \end{appen}